Terrance Williams

-Terrance Tyrone Williams (born September 8, 1989) is an American former professional football wide receiver.
+Terrance Tyrone Williams (born September 8, 1989) is an American professional football wide receiver for the Dinos de Saltillo of the Liga de Fútbol Americano Profesional (LFA).
 He played college football for the Baylor Bears, earning unanimous All-American honors in 2012.
 Williams was selected by the Dallas Cowboys in the third round of the 2013 NFL draft and played six seasons with the Cowboys.

 Early life

 Williams was born in Highland Hills, Dallas.
 He attended W. T. White High School in Dallas and played for the White Longhorns high school football team.
 As a senior, Williams had 59 receptions for 972 yards and eight touchdowns.
 Considered a two-star recruit by Rivals.com, he accepted a scholarship to Baylor over an offer from Colorado State.

 College career

 Williams attended Baylor University, where he played for the Baylor Bears football team from 2008 to 2012.
 During his college career, Williams had 202 receptions for 3,334 yards and 27 touchdowns.
 Williams was also a Biletnikoff Award finalist for 2011.
 In 2012, Williams led the nation with 1,832 receiving yards.